Polish American Heritage League (PAHL)

 Member of Governors Ethnic Advisory Committee and Education.

-Honorary Chairman: Chester Nadolny
+Honorary President: Chester Nadolny

 The late Chester Nadolny began his community service forty years ago as an activist and co-founder of the Lower Dundee Improvement Association – a neighborhood based organization focused on the quality of life, safety and neighborhood preservation.
 His years of service were recognized when in 1976 Mayor Gerald Goldman appointed him Business Administrator for the City of Passaic.